 - 1. Select the arrays whose cache page size you want to set or change. - 2.
-Disable array write caching for the SPs in the array, as explained in "Disabling or Enabling Array Write Caching" on page 74. - 3.
-Disable read caching for each SP in the array, as explained in "Disabling and Enabling Read Caching for an SP" on page 75. - 4.
-In the Array Configuration window, choose Set Page Size from the Array menu. - 5.
-In the menu that appears, select the value for the page size. - 6.
-Re-enable array write and read caching.
+In the Array Configuration window, choose Set Page Size from the Array menu. - 3.
+In the menu that appears, select the value for the page size.